 Last December, car-sharing giant Uber abruptly loaded its prototype autonomous cars onto a trailer and moved its program from California to Arizona after a dispute with state regulators.

 “There are a lot of gray areas in existing regulations,” said Sarah Potts Ashton, Uber’s southern California public affairs representative, during ULI Los Angeles’s recent FutureBuild 2017 conference.
 “The current state regulations were developed in 2012; we’ve seen a lot of changes since then.”

 If nothing else, Uber’s conflict with California is a reminder that many complicated hurdles need to be cleared before the much-discussed takeover of autonomous cars.
 Communities and legislators are wrestling with the realities of regulating and creating infrastructure, even though it remains unclear what role driverless vehicles will play in future mobility.
-(Although California’s Department of Motor Vehicles has since proposed some modifications to the regulation of driverless cars.)
+(Although California’s motor vehicles department has since proposed some modifications to the regulation of driverless cars.)

 “As much as autonomy is exciting, by itself it is not likely to solve very many problems,” said Seleta Reynolds, general manager, Los Angeles Department of Transportation, during the FutureBuild conference, which was staged in conjunction with VerdeXchange.